Consultant - for the realization of a harmonized methodology on participatory mapping of representative areas of Pool and Niari

 Under the responsibility of the WRI Country Director for the Republic of Congo, the consultant will have the following main missions:

-• Carry out a documentary analysis of the different methodologies on participatory mapping of village lands and territories and settlement areas of local communities and indigenous populations;
+• Carry out a documentary analysis of the different methodologies on participatory mapping of village lands and local communities' and indigenous populations' settlement areas;

 • Conduct consultations with different structures working on participatory mapping in the Republic of Congo;

-• Help develop a harmonized methodology on participatory mapping based on several existing methodologies and several contributions from experts from different structures (Administrations, CSOs, University, etc.).
+• Help develop a harmonized methodology on participatory mapping based on several existing methodologies and contributions from experts from different structures (Administrations, CSOs, University, etc.)

 The selected consultant will carry out the missions alongside the WRI team.